 Regardless of our ingredient choices, we can only say, “Hi there!
 Want to buy some soap?”.

-Of course, the CPSC requires that all ingredients must be safe for use, and there are some rules around labeling and potential warning statements depending on who your soap is recommended for (children, for example).
-But, at the end of the day, as long as the product is made up of alkali salts of fatty acids and labeled as “soap” with no claims that the product will make you beautiful or cure your illness, a soap maker can use just about anything.
+Of course, the CPSC requires that all ingredients must be safe for use, and there are some rules around labeling and potential warning statements depending on who your soap is recommended for ('not for use by children', for example).
+But, at the end of the day, as long as the product is made up of alkali salts of fatty acids and labeled as 'soap' with no claims that the product will make you beautiful or cure your illness, a soap maker can use just about anything.

 Which can be good – we can make really beautiful soaps with lots of beneficial ingredients.
 Or it can be bad – we can use essential oils as fragrances, and you may have a medical condition that would contraindicate the use of this essential oil.
 I often see essential oils that are considered “photo-toxic” used in skin balms and lip balms with no information to the consumer.
 Skin balms and lip balms?
-Let's move on to cosmetics.
+Those are cosmetics.

 If you see a product label or social media post that claims the product will make you beautiful, smell nice, or otherwise improve your appearance, it is now a cosmetic and falls under FDA regulations.
 For example, soaps that claim to moisturize your skin are cosmetics according to the FDA.
 Lip balms and skin balms are also cosmetics.